-Based on the findings of the 2018 inspections, the bridge is capable of safely supporting the posted load.
+Based on the findings of the 2020 inspections, the bridge is capable of safely supporting the posted load.

-- Items to be included in future repair contract: - Adjust or modify the bearing assembly as needed to eliminate the gap between the load plate and polytetrafluoroethylene (PTFE) sliding surface on the elastomeric pad at the S2 stub stringer bearing over Pier 2. - o Mill and resurface the extensively cracked bituminous concrete pavement in the eastbound lane of the west approach and the entire east approach. - Repoint deteriorated and missing mortar at masonry piers and repair wide crack at Pier 1 cap. - Place scour protection consisting of riprap or concrete bags at the West Abutment, the aprons at Piers 1 through 5, and in the scour holes at Piers 1 and 3.
+- Items to be included in future repair contract: - o Adjust or modify the bearing assembly as needed to eliminate the gap between the load plate and polytetrafluoroethylene (PTFE) sliding surface on the elastomeric pad at the S2 stub stringer bearing over Pier 2. - o Paint areas of rust on the superstructure members. - o Repoint deteriorated and missing mortar at masonry piers and repair wide crack at Pier 1 cap. - o Place scour protection consisting of riprap or concrete bags at the West Abutment, the aprons at Piers 1 through 5, and in the scour holes at Piers 1 and 3.

-For a list of maintenance repair items, see the 2018 Annual Maintenance Report.
+For a list of maintenance repair items, see the 2020 Annual Maintenance Report.